What’s the Difference Between a Contested and Uncontested Divorce in Colorado?

 An uncontested divorce can dramatically reduce the time, costs, and conflict associated with the divorce process.
 If you believe this is the route for you, it’s vital to understand the potential disadvantages.
 By choosing an uncontested divorce, you are releasing your “day in court,” meaning you won’t be able to present any arguments to the judge, and you may need to concede on certain important matters.
 This is particularly crucial to keep in mind when domestic violence, emotional or financial abuse, or other issues are involved.

-Additionally, it would still be wise to hire a family law attorney to review your separation agreement and make sure that all your bases are covered.
+Additionally, it would still be wise to hire a family law firm to review your separation agreement and make sure that all your bases are covered.
 It should address property and debt division, custody issues, a visitation schedule, and spousal support.
 This can be difficult to do on your own, which is why we recommend consulting a legal expert.

 Contested Divorce Meaning